 Q: The IEC 62304 Software Safety Classification seems to be the most contested part of the standard.
 Is the industry using the Software Safety Classification the way it was intended according to you?
 Are there any aspects of it that you feel should receive more attention?

-A: Interesting questions indeed… There have been many discussions the past years whether Software Safety Classification is needed or not.
+A: Interesting questions indeed… There have been many discussions over the past years about whether Software Safety Classification is needed or not.
 Some argue that Class C software development is the current state-of-the-art, and anything less than that is simply not acceptable these days.
 Still, Software Safety Classification will survive and remain in edition 2 (with some editorial changes).

 Personally, I like the risk-based approach for two reasons; firstly, it increases the likelihood for low-risk software devices to enter the market which otherwise would have been too expensive and not make it to the market.
-Secondly, it increases the awareness of what parts in your software that can be dangerous.
+Secondly, it increases the awareness of what parts of your software can be dangerous.

 Q: Can you elaborate a bit more about your second point about awareness?

-A: Early awareness of what can become harmful is a super valuable input to the architectural design because with this information at hand, you can separate risky and non-risk functionality into different items.
+A: Early awareness of what can become harmful is a super valuable input to the architectural design because, with this information at hand, you can separate risky and non-risk functionality into different items.
 If this is done correctly, you can assign the appropriate classification to items and concentrate your safety efforts where it makes the most sense!
 And this is the essence of IEC 62304: focus your efforts on the risky parts!

 Figure 2: Items in a software system can be classified differently